Cambridge: Climate

-The city has an oceanic climate.
-(Köppen: Cfb).
+The city has an oceanic climate (Köppen: Cfb).
 Cambridge has an official weather observing station, at the Cambridge University Botanic Garden, about 1 mile south of the city centre.
 In addition, the Digital Technology Group of the university's Department of Computer Science and Technology maintains a weather station on the West Cambridge site, displaying current weather conditions online via web browsers or an app, and also an archive dating back to 1995.

 The city, like most of the UK, has a maritime climate highly influenced by the Gulf Stream.
-Located in the driest region of Britain, Cambridge's rainfall averages around 570 mm per year, around half the national average, The driest recent year was in 2011 with 380.4 mm of rain at the Botanic Garden and 347.2 mm at the NIAB site.
-This is just below the semi-arid precipitation threshold for the area, which is 350mm of annual precipitation.
+Located in the driest region of Britain, Cambridge's rainfall averages around 570 mm per year, around half the national average.
+The driest recent year was in 2011 with 380.4 mm of rain at the Botanic Garden and 347.2 mm at the NIAB site.
+This is just below the semi-arid precipitation threshold for the area, which is 350 mm of annual precipitation.
 Conversely, 2012 was the wettest year on record, with 812.7 mm reported.
 Snowfall accumulations are usually small, in part because of Cambridge's low elevation, and low precipitation tendency during transitional snow events.